Guidelines and Policies

 What reporting guideline to use

-If you are reporting research on an intervention, treatment, exposure, or protective factor on human subjects:
+Research on an intervention, treatment, exposure, or protective factor on human subjects

 - Use the ENTREQ guideline for a review of studies that use descriptive data, such as unstructured interviews (qualitative data).